jplusplus/rentswatch-api/README.md

+'''Note: The Rentswatch domain is no longer in our hands.
+This project is no longer active.'''

 # Rentswatch API

-Read the complete API documentation here: http://api.rentswatch.com/
+Read the complete API documentation here: [REDACTED]

 # FAQ